andrei-g99/merging-orbits/README.md

 - Run **render.py**

 # To do list
-- Implement Barnes-Hut algorithm with octree
+- [ ] Implement Barnes-Hut algorithm with octree
-- Implement some 3D spatial partitioning for collision detection
+- [ ] Implement a 3D spatial partitioning strategy to speed up the collision handling/detection
-- Tweaks and tests/experiments
-- TBD

-# Current state
-- Added GPU acceleration with CUDA
+- [x] GPU Acceleration with CUDA

 # Gallery